MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-analytics-test-summary.md

 - `{organization}` - Your organization name
 - `{project}` - Your team project name
 - `{pipelinename}` - Your pipeline name.
 Example: `Fabrikam hourly build pipeline`
 - `{startdate}` - The date to start your report.
-Format: `YYYY-MM-DDZ`.
-Example: `2021-09-01Z` represents September 1, 2021.
-Don't enclose in quotes or brackets and use two digits for both, month and date.
+You can enter the dates in YYYYMMDD format.
+For example, `20220815` for 15 August 2022.

 ### Query breakdown